ichibrosan/ichibrosan.github.io/README.md

 This was my first non-trivial experience with what I now refer to as Protocol Adapters.
 In this case though, it was a specific pseudo-proprietary protocol associated with IBM & Microsoft.
+It was followed by several successful projects for commerical clients.
 </p>

 <h2>Cubix Proxy Agent Webserver</h2>